zemd/eslint-flat-config/packages/ts/README.md

 [![npm](https://img.shields.io/npm/v/@zemd/eslint-ts?color=0000ff&label=npm&labelColor=000)](https://npmjs.com/package/@zemd/eslint-ts)

 > [!NOTE]
 > This package comprises `@zemd/eslint-js` and adds its rules by default.
-However, you can disable them if you want to configure the rules yourself or add your own rules.
+However, you can import each set of rules separately.

 This package includes a set of ESLint configurations for Typescript projects.